-If your unit is on the top floor and you have a plaster ceiling downlights can be installed, but you must seek appropriate advise about downlights that won’t compromise your ceiling’s fire rating.
-Your strata manager may be of assitance with this.
-If your ceiling structure is concrete, installing downlights are not an option.
+If your unit is on the top floor and you have a plaster ceiling downlights can be installed, but you must seek appropriate advice about downlights that won’t compromise your ceiling’s fire rating.
+Your strata manager may be of assistance with this.
+If your ceiling structure is concrete, installing downlights is not an option.
 Before you rush out to install a false ceiling, keep in mind a couple of things.
 In order to legally install downlights, you will loose 8-10 cm of ceiling height.
-Even if you can legally afford to loose this height, it will make your unit feel smaller.
+Even if you can legally afford to lose this height, it will make your unit feel smaller.
 Expensive homes almost always have higher ceilings as they make the space feel bigger.
 Low ceilings make a space feel smaller.
 Downlights generally flood a space with light rather than allowing for any atmosphere or ambience.
 You can nearly tell the age of a home by the type of downlights.
-With advancements in LED technology there are many better lighting options available.
+With advancements in LED technology, there are many better lighting options available.

 Most units we resurface take 2-3 days (Including the installation of new cornices).
 Obviously, at times there are other factors that may affect how long it takes, but unless you have a larger property, rarely do we need much longer than this.

 As a general renovation rule, it is good to start at the top and work down.
 You will find it much easier to avoid damage to walls, floors, kitchens, etc. if you follow this rule.
 Although we can and regularly do resurface ceilings that have finished walls and floors, if you are planning a renovation, it is always easier to get your ceilings done right at the start.